 The Skinner 7000 Series offers more standard features than any other competitive line.
 Therefore, this series is by far the most popular.

 Skinner A, B, C, MB, and V9 line

 These general-purpose valves come in 2, 3, and 4-way valve options and offer a variety of sizes, types, and functions to choose from.
 They are meant to be used in pneumatic and hydraulic systems.
 Their price range and versatility make Skinner A, B, C, MB, and V9 line popular option for many MROs and OEMs.

 Skinner Intrinsically Safe

 The Skinner Intrinsically Safe valves work best for hazardous applications when watertight construction, low-power consumption as well as low-temperature rise features matter.
-Furthermore, these valves come in a wide range of sizes and mounting positions and are suitable for use with flammable gases, vapors, liquids, combustible dusts, or easily ignitable fibers.
+Further, these valves come in a wide range of sizes and mounting positions.
+Skinner intrinsically safe valves are suitable for use with flammable gases, vapors, liquids, combustible dusts, or easily ignitable fibers.

 Skinner 3000 Series

 The 3000 Series comes in hand when you are looking for a compact valve that is affordable and reliable.
-Additionally, to make it work best for your specific application, you can interchange all components, which gives you a lot of flexibility.
+Additionally, the interchangeable components in these series provide flexibility.
 Skinner 3000 Series are available in two and three-way options.

 Skinner Valve Types and Materials

-Skinner valves can be ordered in brass, stainless, and aluminum (less common) bodies.
+Valves bodies come in brass, stainless, and aluminum (less common).
 Three main types include: